-e.
-Apprenticeship Completion Award Program (ACAP)
+d.
+Apprenticeship Award Completion Program (ACAP)

-Mr. Johnson reported that the program continues to receive strong bipartisan support from the state legislature and is appreciated by sponsors and apprentices.
-He noted that the total amount of denied reimbursements will always exceed the total amount of accepted reimbursements because apprentices and sponsors submit all their costs to qualify for the maximum reimbursement of \$1,000.
+Mr. Johnson reviewed the reimbursement statistics to date.
+He noted that the total funding of approved reimbursements will always be less than the total funding of denied reimbursements because apprentices frequently submit their total costs of related instruction, which are often very high, in order to qualify for maximum reimbursement, which is \$1,000.